WebOfTrust/keri/docs/Q-and-A-Security.md

 ## *Q: How secure is the KERI infrastructure?

 KERI changes the discussion about security.
 From a discussion about the security of *infrastructure* to a discussion about the security of your *key management infrastructure*.
-Most people when they think security, the think "oh, blockchain!": permissioned or permissionless, how hard is it to get 51% attack, etc.Non of that matters for KERI.
+Most people when they think security, the think "oh, blockchain!": permission-ed or permission-less, how hard is it to get 51% attack, etc.Non of that matters for KERI.
 KERI is all about "are your private keys private?!"
 And if *yes*, that drastically slims down the security discussion to brute force attacks to public keys.
 And because the next public keys are in fact protected by a hash, you have to brute force the hash algorithm, that is post-quantum secure.
 So that is a very high level of infrastructural security.

 So private key management and protection is the root of your security in KERI.